 Ontario-based actor/playwright/director, born in Ottawa in 1967, who exploded onto the scene in 1995 with his first play, Riot (Factory Theatre directed by Layne Coleman; winner of the Chalmers Award).

 He began his acting career in 1987 in a production of Separate Development at the Great Canadian Theatre Company.
 He has subsequently performed in Our Country's Good (Great Canadian Theatre Company), Macbeth (Grinning Dragon Productions, Vancouver), and Minneapolis Dad in Whale (Young People's Theatre).
 He also acted in Riot when it was performed, in 1998, at Black Theatre Workshop (Montreal).
 In March, 2000 he performed in the Young People's Theatre production of Alice.
 In September, 2001, he appeared in the HurlyBurly (Toronto) production of Macbeth , and then in Othello for Shakespeare in the Ruff.
-In 2012, he acted in David Mamet's new play, Race for Ground Zero Theatre.
+For Blyth Festival he performed in World Without Shadows (2007).
+In 2012, he appeared in David Mamet's new play, Race for Ground Zero Theatre.

 Other plays in which he has performed include: Oui (Factory Theatre), Wilbur County Blues (Blyth Festival) and A Common Man's Guide to Loving Women (March, 1999, jointly produced by Canadian Stage and the National Arts Centre and directed by Layne Coleman).
 In 2018, he played the judge in Calpurnia by Audrey Dwyer for Nightwood Theatre.